 |Welcome to the Tactical Radio Jammers page.
 Contained within this page, you will find information regarding military tactical radio jamming equipment.
 This is accompanied with full digital audio recordings of the various modes employed by these systems.|

-signals.
-Jamming is accomplished by transmitting a strong signal on the same frequency as
+desired signals.
+Jamming is accomplished by transmitting a strong signal on the

 Tactical radio jamming equipment (ECM, Electronic Counter Measures) comes in various configurations that range from ground base --- static or mobile versions, airborne versions, manpack versions and expendable versions just to name a few.

 Although simple jammers have been around as long as radio transceivers have, technological advances of the past decade has thrusted forward the development of advanced and sophisticated intelligent jamming equipment.

 Early jammers were but a simple transmitter keyed on to a specific frequency producing a carrier which interfered with receiving stations.

 Since the advent of ECCM (Electronic Counter Counter Measures) radio equipment, the simple single carrier jammer has become ineffective.
 Modern day ECCM radio equipment use such techniques as Frequency Hopping and Spread Spectrum technology to circumvent the effects of ECM jamming equipment.